COLUMBIA, S.C. (WIS) -

 “My client is the good guy with a gun that defended himself,” he said.

 Rutherford said Price’s family has continued to receive threats even after Saturday’s shooting, “His family was told that if they went to go to pick him up at the jail they’d better be strapped because something bad would happen to them.
 They continued to threaten them that night telling them they knew where his mother lived.
-These are the same threats have been reported to law enforcement over and over again, documented with the City of Columbia, with Richland County related to the same incident in 2018.”
+These are the same threats that have been reported to law enforcement over and over again, documented with the City of Columbia, with Richland County related to the same incident in 2018.”

 RELATED COVERAGE: FACT CHECK: Criminal history of Columbiana Centre shooting suspects